 Golf Format Explained

-As in stableford proper a round in the modified variation will see golfers trying to accumulate the most points during the round.
-Points are awarded for each hole and the number of points is related to the score posted – more points given to better scores – according to the table below:
+As in stableford proper a round in modified stableford will see golfers trying to accumulate the most points during the round.
+Points are awarded for each hole and the number of points is related to the score posted – more points given to better scores – according to the table below (golf scoring terms):

 - -3 points : 2 or more over par (Double bogey or worse)

 - -1 points : 1 over par (Bogey)

 - 0 points : Par